blakelivingston/avr_tinytune/readme.md

 Update
 ---
+* Now with much more stable playback in the face of occasional buffer under-runs.
+Sounds like circuit-bent mayhem at 65000hz.
+	* Song `TEST_ENV` at `#define SAMPLE_BUFFER 30` and `#define SAMPLE_RATE 78930UL` in settings is  kind of bonkers.

-Renoise 3.01 or better is required for song import.
+* Renoise 3.01 or better is required for song import.
 If updating a song from an older version of Renoise, the volume envelopes in the song need to be "Upgraded" in the envelope editing UI.
 The importer won't pick them up otherwise.

-Atmega8 support added via a patch contributed by <a href="https://github.com/lberezy">Lucas Berezy</a>!
+* Atmega8 support added via a patch contributed by <a href="https://github.com/lberezy">Lucas Berezy</a>!
 Output is on PB3, or pin 17.

 Features
 ---